Siteimprove/alfa-integrations/packages/alfa-test-utils/docs/scraping.md

 const alfaPage = await Playwright.toPage(document);
 ```

 Most of this code is standard in test automation and likely to exist in end-to-end tests.
-The last line is the one doing teh actual scrape.
+The last line is the one doing the actual scrape.
 It can be repeated as often as needed, e.g. after manipulating the page (opening modals, changing tabs, …) in order to scrape the page in different states.

 ## Puppeteer